turingschool/front-end-curriculum/lessons/continuous-integration.md

 By the end of this lesson, you will:

+* Understand what continuous integration is and why it's important
+* Be familiar with a typical deployment flow for agile teams
 * Be able to implement CircleCI for continuous integration and deployments
-* Understand what continuous integration is and why it's important

 ## Automating the Grunt Work
 As developers, we're constantly looking for ways to automate tedious tasks.
 We're essentially trying to put ourselves out of the job by writing scripts that will do it for us.